Introduction

 number

-UNIX timestamp (in milliseconds) of clip’s start from the browser’s playhead (commonly supplied by HLS players).
+UNIX timestamp (in milliseconds) of clip’s starts from the browser’s playhead (commonly supplied by HLS players).

 endTime